bird-house/birdhousebuilder.recipe.conda/README.rst

 ``pkgs``
    A list of pkgs to install separated by space.

+``channels``
+   A list of space separated conda channels (optional).
+These channels are merged with conda-channels option.

 ``on-update``
    If set to false conda will not check for updates when running buildout update.
 Default: ``false``.